lucymhdavies/lmhd.me/_posts/2021-05-26-terraform-dns.md

 Before we can create some DNS records, we need a [hosted zone](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/route53_zone)

 It's prety simple to create one.
-Just needs name:
+Just needs a name:

 ```
 resource "aws_route53_zone" "lmhd-me" {